 - Family members no longer need to have someone to take the lead in introducing immediate family members to people.

 - Funeral Directors are no longer mistaken for family members

 - Funeral Directors no longer need to spend time pointing out family members to people attending the wake/visitation and funeral.

 - Funeral Directors no longer have to try and describe family members to a colleague/staff who will be assisting throughout the wake and funeral.

-- Funeral Directors acknowledge the beneifts of the symbols and have stated that they add value for the small financial outlay.
+- Funeral Directors acknowledge the benefits of the symbols and have stated that they add value for the small financial outlay.

-The symbols are available with a traditional Christian cross and non-denominational Circle of Life.
-They both have a motif of a wide spanned dove in the centre.
-We also provide both a white cross and circle which are worn by children.
+The symbols are available with a traditional Christian cross and a non-denominational Circle of Life.
+They both have a motif of a wide-spanned dove in the centre.
+We also provide both a white cross and a circle which are worn by children.